vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 FLR is expressed as,
 	FLR = (Total Transmitted Frames - Total Received Frames) / Total Transmitted Frames

-Based on the data available on receiver device, computing Forward Error Correction (FEC) FLR which estimates frame loss based on the number of uncorrected FEC codewords is the best alternative.
+Based on the available Forward Error Correction (FEC) data, receiver device can estimate frame loss in terms of number of uncorrected FEC codewords.
+For large scale traffic it's reasonable to approximate FEC FLR with Codeword Error Ratio (CER) which is expressed as

-	Codeword Error Ratio(CER) = Uncorrectable FEC codewords / Total FEC codewords Received
+	CER = Uncorrectable FEC codewords / Total FEC codewords Received

-FEC FLR can be approximated to CER.
-Since FEC FLR is based on uncorrectable codewords, it approximates frame loss rather than providing a 1:1 mapping.

-Overview on FEC: FEC is a technique used to detect and correct a certain number of errors in transmitted data without the need for retransmission.
-For high speed ethernet, FEC RS-544 is more prevalant and has ability to detect upto 30 symbol errors and correct upto 15 symbol errors.

 ## 2 Requirements
 ### 2.1 Functional Requirements
   This HLD is to
-  - enhance the current "show interfaces counters fec-stats" to include FEC FLR statistics as a new column.
+  - Calculate the FEC FLR at the same interval as the PORT_STAT poll rate which is 1 sec.
   - Add FEC FLR per interface into Redis DB for telemetry streaming.
-  - Calculate the FEC FLR at the same interval as the PORT_STAT poll rate which is 1 sec.
+  - Enhance the current "show interfaces counters fec-stats" to include FEC FLR statistics as a new column.

 ### 2.2 CLI Requirements

-The existing "show interfaces counters fec-stats" will be enhanced to include FEC FLR column.
+The existing "show interfaces counters fec-stats" will be enhanced to include FEC_FLR column.
  - FEC_FLR

 ## 3 Architecture Design